Everything you need to know to plan a visit to Mtatsminda, including directions for the Tbilisi TV Tower hike.

 If you’re not up for either of the hiking trails, there are several other ways to reach Mtatsminda from the city centre.

 Designed by a Belgian engineer, the Tbilisi Funicular made its maiden voyage up Mtatsminda in March 1905.
 It took some convincing at first – apparently the owners had to pay people to ride the 500-metre-long ropeway.

 Board at the Lower Funicular Station, a beautiful brick building with arched windows and deco details.
 The ride to the top takes around 8 minutes.
-There is one stop along the way at Mtatsminda Pantheon (only open between 10am and 7pm).
+There is one stop along the way at Mtatsminda Pantheon.

-The funicular runs 7 days a week between 10.30am and 10.30pm.
-Hours are extended in summer.
+The funicular runs 7 days a week between 9.45am and 10.30pm.
+Hours are extended during summer.

 Bus to Mtatsminda